swyxio/brain/A - DX Circle/Draft - How to Pitch DevTools.md

 pitch for the small
 pitch for the very large

+late swyx notes: on pricing
+- cost factor,
+- time to market
+- maybe talk about roadmap

 example with lightstep - otel required rewrite - only for big teams